Juliansan/Synthetic-Data-Generator/generators/README.md

 ### BusinessDataGenerator

 Generates realistic business and e-commerce data.
+This generator is used when you set `generator_type: business_data` in your YAML configuration.

 **Features:**
 - Customer profiles with contact information